galetaire/spahousing/pages/posts/labor.md

 # Interpretation and observations

-The relationship between unemployment and price is negative.
-When the unemployment rate rises, housing prices fall, and vice versa.
+Unemployment and housing prices have an inverse relationship.
 We can distinguish several outstanding periods:

 - 1986 - 1990: Unemployment falls, housing prices rise.
 - 1991 - 1996: Unemployment rises, housing prices fall.